Bashundhara Kings Ultras: Smoke bomb controversy

 Bashundhara Kings played their final match of the first season of the Bangladesh Challenge Cup against Mohammedan SC.
-In the 62nd minute, some members of the Bashundhara Kings Ultras threw four smoke bombs onto the field, in protest at the referee not giving a penalty.
-As a result of the smoke bombs, the match was stopped for more than 10 minutes.
-After play resumed, Bashundhara Kings won the match 3–1.
-Mohammedan coach Alfaz Ahmed felt that the actions of the Bashundhara Kings Ultras had helped the Bashundhara Kings to win the game.
+In the 62nd minute, the referee did not award a penalty in the Kings' favor.
+In retaliation, members of the Bashundhara Kings Ultras threw four smoke bombs onto the field, and the match was halted for more than 10 minutes.
+In public remarks following the match, Mohammedan coach Alfaz Ahmed noted that he believed the actions of the Ultras helped the Bashundhara Kings win the game.